 Pour wet ingredients into the dry and fold together with a wooden spoon until a thick uniform batter has formed.
 Be careful not to over-mix.
 Pour the batter into prepared loaf pan and bake for 50-65 minutes, until a toothpick inserted in the middle come out clean.

-Serve immediately or wrap in plastic wrap and store at room temperature.
+Serve warm or store in an airtight container at room temperature.

 Visit Watkins online to learn more about the products and find a retailer near you.